 We are exposed to a variety of risks in the ordinary course of our business, including, but not limited to, foreign currency risk and interest rate risk.
 We regularly assess each of these risks to minimize any adverse effects on our business as a result of those factors.
-For a detailed discussion, see Note 22 of the consolidated financial statements for the years ended December 31, 2023 and 2022 included elsewhere in this annual report.
+For a detailed discussion, see Note 22 of the consolidated financial statements included elsewhere in this annual report.